spook/qsim/README.md

 * h - next job to create has high prio
 * 1..0 - define number of jobs to create

-- current algorithnm<br>
+current algorithnm<br>
-   polls que every 30s and checks for free upload slots<br>
+   * polls que every 30s and checks for free upload slots
-   picked jobs are sorted by prio first and then runtime<br>
+   * picked jobs are sorted by prio first and then runtime
 <br>
-- new algorithm<br>
+new algorithm<br>
-   as soon as a slot is available it is used for uploads<br>
+   * as soon as a slot is available it is used for uploads
-   pick due jobs sorted by prio first and then submit-time<br>
+   * pick due jobs sorted by prio first and then submit-time